spoonapps/docs/reference/command_line/suspend.md

-### pause
+### suspend

-The `pause` command is used to pause a running container.
+The `suspend` command is used to suspend a running container.

 ```
-Usage: spoon pause <container>
+Usage: spoon suspend <container>

 <options> available:
      --format=VALUE         Use json format for output
 ```

-This will pause all processes and threads within the specified container.
+This will suspend all processes and threads within the specified container.

 #### JSON output